-The January edition of At A Glance, the Housing Finance Policy Center's monthly chartbook, provides timely metrics on the state of the housing market and the role of public policy in housing finance.
-This month’s issue contains a special quarterly feature on Fannie’s and Freddie’s loan composition and performance.
+At A Glance, the Housing Finance Policy Center's monthly chartbook, provides timely metrics on the state of the housing market and examines public policy's role in housing finance.
+March's issue includes a new analysis of mortgage insurance activity comparing FHA and private mortgage insurance fees.

-The December edition of At A Glance, the Housing Finance Policy Center's monthly chartbook, provides timely metrics on the state of the housing market and the role of public policy in housing finance.
-Topics also include the GSEs under conservatorship, modification activity, and agency issuance and Fed purchases.
-New this month are an overview of house price trends nationally and by MSA, and rates of delinquency and negative equity over time.
+The February 2014 edition of At A Glance, the Housing Finance Policy Center's monthly chartbook, provides timely metrics on the state of the housing market and the role of public policy in housing finance.
+This month’s issue includes a new series on loan product type composition over time, illustrating the prevalence of 30 year fixed-rate, 15 year fixed-rate, and adjustable-rate mortgages.